-5.2 Pre-approved Undergraduate Courses
+6.3 Pre-approved Undergraduate Courses

-In addition to those listed above, the following advanced undergraduate-level courses may be taken for credit as graduate-level courses: that is, they will count towards the 8 courses required prior to the general exam, and 10 courses required altogether.
+In addition to those courses listed above, the following advanced undergraduate-level courses may be taken for credit as graduate-level courses, i.e., they will count towards the 8 courses required prior to the general exam, and 10 courses required altogether.
 Any undergraduate courses (numbered below 500-level) not on this list must be approved by the Director of Graduate Studies in order to count as graduate-level courses.